- For Kids & Parents

 Yes.
 We do accept applications for children who are 21 years old and will work to get them treatment if possible.
 However, if you are 19 or older when you apply, please be aware that your chances of placement with a treatment provider are greatly decreased depending on wait times in your area.

 Can my child still be accepted if I don’t submit my tax information?

-No. A copy of the most recent year’s Federal Tax Form 1040/1040A or a current SSI awards letter in the USA or a Notice of Assessment and a Canada Child Benefit form for Canada is REQUIRED for proof of income.
+No. A copy of the most recent year’s Federal Tax Form 1040/1040A or a current SSI (Supplemental Security Income) award letter [USA] or a Notice of Assessment (NOA) and a Canada Child Benefit form (CCB) for Canada is REQUIRED for proof of income.
 The ONLY exception to this standard involves foster care families who should review the foster care families information page.
 There are no exceptions to this policy except when it comes to foster care families.
 Applications submitted without tax information or with forms that have been altered in any way, will not be accepted.

 Is the personal essay required?
 What should I write?

 Yes.
 Additional letters of support are also optional but encouraged.

 Essays and letters of support should indicate why the child needs braces, how their teeth have affected them, how they think their life will change if they get braces, plans for the future, or anything that the child would like to express.
 The essay can be in any format and can be any length.

 How do I know if my family meets the income requirements?

 There is a chart available to assist you in determining your financial eligibility by clicking here.